codahale/eventflow/eventflow-timeseries-rollups/README.md

 eventflow-timeseries-rollups contains a streaming Dataflow job which pulls validated events from a Pub/Sub subscription, aggregates them on a minutely basis, and writes the resulting time series intervals to Spanner.
-It supports counts of all events, plus custom rollup types to sum attribute values.
+It supports counts of all events, plus custom rollup types to sum/min/max attribute values.
+In each case, the type of rollup is added to the event type and attribute name to form a globally unique time series name.
+For example, rolling up the `high_score` attribute values by `max` of the `game_finished` event type will produce a time series named `game_finished.high_score.max`.

 It expects there to be a table in the Spanner database with the following name and schema: